DELIVER A SECOND RIVER CROSSING IN IPSWICH CENTRAL TO TRANSFORM MOVEMENT AND OPPORTUNITIES ACROSS IPSWICH

 If we do nothing:

-Council delivered the Strategic Assessment (Stage 1: Business Case) and Preliminary Business Case (Stage 2: Business Case) for this project in 2017 and 2020.
-These investigations identified a second river crossing to be the preferred solution to congestion in Ipswich Central, and to support the redevelopment of the Ipswich City Centre to be a vibrant and prosperous Principal Regional Activity Centre.
+Council delivered the Strategic Assessment (Stage 1: Business Case) in 2017 and Preliminary Business Case (Stage 2: Business Case) for this project in 2020, which was revised in 2023.
+These investigations identified a second river crossing to be the preferred solution to combating congestion in Ipswich Central and to further support the redevelopment of the Ipswich city centre to be a vibrant and prosperous principal regional activity centre.
 Earlier feasibility studies were delivered with the support of the Queensland Government.

 This project achieved the following milestones: